Frequently Asked Questions

 The Placentia Library Virtual Card is an electronic card that gives you access to most of the online resources that our library has to offer.
 The virtual card is not valid for hard print items, or physical media options.

-If you wish to apply for the Placentia Library Virtual Card please Click Here.
+If you wish to apply for the Placentia Library Virtual Card please Click Here or fill out the form below.

 - Valid California Driver’s License/ ID that states your current address